-At this time, the module on the CAP's website has not been updated to declare accounts with exchanges or software wallets.
+At this time, the module on the CAP's website has not been updated to declare accounts with exchanges.
 The module still asks for an account number.
 In that field you should fill in what distinguishes your account on the platform in question from other accounts.
-For exchanges, this is usually an e-mail address or a username; with software wallets it is your public key.
+For exchanges, this is usually an e-mail address or a username.